London School of Economics and Political Science (LSE)

 Student Life at LSE, London

-The quality of student life has gained impetus in the UK and LSE has become a force to be reckoned with in this field.
+The quality of student life and social life at LSE has gained impetus in the UK and LSE has become a force to be reckoned with in this field.
 Students are encouraged to attend the free weekly musical concerts at the beautiful Shaw Library.
 There are many works of art on the campus, which are also showcased at the Atrium Gallery.

 Student Accommodation at LSE, London

-Students can avail of the different types of accommodation like halls of residence, private halls of residence and private housing.
+The LSE student population is more than the accommodation available on campus.
+Students can avail of the different types of student accommodation near LSE like halls of residence, private halls of residence and private housing.
 LSE operates 10 halls of residence in and around central London, most of which are reserved for undergraduates as well as postgraduates.
 The school guarantees a spot to all its undergraduates.
 There are also two halls owned by Urbanest and five intercollegiate halls (shared with other constituent colleges of the University of London).

 LSE has a good reputation among corporate employers and international organisations which means that jobs, internships and fellowships are aplenty.
 This will help students combat their fight against the high cost of living in London.